niplav/site/masturbation_and_attractiveness.md

 community.
-I believe that I have provided ample evidence in the section [“Examples for the Claim”](#Examples-for-the-Claim) that the NoFap community contains at least a very vocal subset of people who have this view who are not actively opposed.
+I believe that I have provided ample evidence in the section [“Examples for the Claim”](#Examples-for-the-Claim) that the NoFap community contains at least a very vocal subset of people who have this view who are not actively opposed by the rest of the community.

 ### No Differentiation Between Pornography & Masturbation